 Strata Goes Seasteading

-By Brock Allen
+By Kabeia Rineaki Brock Sutton Allen

 “Despite my vested interest in the movement I was never sure what to expect at my first Seasteading event.
 The individuals online ran the gamut of crazy to academic.
 The Institute presents a clean respectable platform (pun intended) for anybody and everybody to escape land-based public governance (Translation: the alternative life of liberty on the seas.
 Homesteading but with more water).
 This professional image has been seized by detractors as indicative of the movement as pipedream of fleeing billionaires seeking another tax haven.
 But when I stepped through the doors of the Infinity Towers Club Lounge I was not greeted by the site pirate anarchists (though one gentleman had a magnificent beard) or robber barons.
 Instead what I found was an eclectic collection of industry professionals, maritime specialists, professors, and grad students.
 The one uniting factor seemed to be the cordial enthusiasm that permeated the well-dressed shindig.